 Best Apple Watch: which is for you?

-That will allow you to see all of your key stats without having to turn on your watch's display.
+That will allow you to see all of your key stats without having to turn on your watch's screen.
 You've got the choice of either a 40mm or 44mm case for this watch, and it comes with a wide variety of fitness features.

 Read the full Apple Watch 5 review